JohnvanDam/GeneOntologySupplement/README.md

 # GeneOntologySupplement
-Supplemental data and code used for the article "Towards the Gene Ontology of eukaryotic cilia and flagella" Roncaglia, et al. [DRAFT]
+Supplemental data and code used for the article "The Gene Ontology of eukaryotic cilia and flagella", Roncaglia, et al. [DRAFT]

 For full disclosure and information see: